fwextensions/fwlib/README.md

 The `fwlib` library offers a collection of utility functions and classes that simplify some aspects of extension development for Adobe Fireworks.
 It will hopefully grow in scope as time goes on.
 The code is provided as a series of [AMD modules](#requiring-fwlib-modules).

+## fwlib/DomStorage

+The `fwlib/DomStorage` module provides a class that makes it easy to save and restore arbitrary JS data in the `dom.pngText` object in Fireworks documents.
+The data is saved with the document itself, rather than in an external file, which ensures that it's always available if the user distributes the file to someone else.

+The advantage to using the `DomStorage` class over accessing the `dom.pngText` property directly is that the latter can store only strings of up to 1023 characters, while the former can safely store arbitrary JS data by converting it to JSON, splitting the string string into multiple chunks and then recombining them when the data is later retrieved.

+[Documentation][7]

 ## fwlib/files

 The `fwlib/files` module provides a number of utility functions that simplify working with files in Fireworks extensions.
 For instance, `files.read()` reads an entire text file into a string, and `files.writeJSON()` writes a JavaScript object out to a file as a JSON string.

 [Documentation][4]

+## fwlib/fonts

+The `fwlib/fonts` module provides a method for getting more detailed information about a font than is provided by the native Fireworks API.
+It gets the additional information by parsing the `.lst` font data files that are created by Adobe CS6 suite apps.

+[Documentation][12]

 ## fwlib/layers